Worksheet: Thermal Expansion of Solids and Liquids

 - B Pa

 - C Pa

 - E Pa

-A 1.0-m-long stick made of steel and a 1.0-m-long stick made of aluminium are the same length as each other when they are both at a temperature of .
+A 1.0 m long stick made of steel and a 1.0 m long stick made of aluminum have the same length as each other when they are both at a temperature of .
 Both sticks expand when heated.
-Use a value of for the coefficient of thermal expansion of steel and use a value of for the coefficient of thermal expansion of aluminium.
+Use a value of for the coefficient of thermal expansion of steel and a value of for the coefficient of thermal expansion of aluminum.

 What is the difference in length of the two sticks when both are at a temperature of ?

 - D m